MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/create-new-customer-engagement-offer.md

 ---
-title: Create a new Dynamics 365 for Customer Engagement & PowerApps offer in the Commercial Marketplace
+title: Create a new Dynamics 365 for Customer Engagement & PowerApps offer in Microsoft commercial marketplace
-description: How to create a new Dynamics 365 for Customer Engagement & PowerApps offer for listing or selling in the Azure Marketplace, AppSource, or through the Cloud Solution Provider (CSP) program using the Commercial Marketplace portal on Microsoft Partner Center.
+description: How to create a new Dynamics 365 for Customer Engagement & PowerApps offer for listing or selling in the Azure Marketplace, AppSource, or through the Cloud Solution Provider (CSP) program in Partner Center.
 author: dsindona
 ms.author: dsindona
 ms.service: marketplace